 Fast forward to 2017.
 Former Lynch Mob and Cry of Love singer Robert Mason is the only “new” member and he’s already been part of the group for nearly a decade.
-Along with originals Erik Turner (guitar), Jerry Dixon (bass), Allen (guitar), and Sweet (drums), the Down Boys have their eight, full-length album, dropping May 12, Louder Harder Faster.
+Along with originals Erik Turner (guitar), bassist Jerry Dixon (see our Q & A with Dixon on next page), Allen (guitar), and Sweet (drums), the Down Boys have their eight, full-length album, dropping May 12, Louder Harder Faster.
 For a band that’s been around for nearly 30 years, that’s not exactly Grateful Dead territory.
 But it’s the quality of the material that counts, not the quantity, and this is a group that prides itself on constant touring and killer live shows.

 “It’s a lot of work,” Erik Turner told Royal Flush.
 “We spent a couple of years on the writing process, we were very slow about it, and we really put our heart and soul into it like we do with every record.
 It doesn’t come easy for us to write music.
 Some bands can just spit out new music all day long.
 For whatever reason, we’re great at touring, we go out and tour every year, but making records, it’s a hard labor of love.”